The actual move

-French kitchens In this area, kitchens tend to be smaller than elsewhere and more basic as we spend so much time outdoors and priorities are different (Excuse me for generalising – there are some really lovely kitchens around here too) If you think your appliances might not fit, sell them and buy new or second hand when you arrive.
+French kitchens In this area, kitchens in older houses tend to be smaller than elsewhere and more basic as we spend so much time outdoors and priorities are different (Excuse me for generalising – there are some really lovely kitchens around here too) If you think your appliances might not fit, sell them and buy new or second hand when you arrive.
 Think of the cost of transportation versus the price (and pleasure!) of refitting your kitchen.
 My move cost me nearly £4000 to transport (amongst other things) a nine year old dish-washer and a seven year old washing machine.
 It was only as I was signing the cheque that I realised that for the price, I could have re-equipped my whole house!
 It’s worth thinking about anyway!

 Curtains Beware!
 In France, windows open INWARDS so it can make life very awkward for opening and closing if you have pelmets and heavy curtains.

 Do you have any tips to make the move smoother?
 Contact me on firstname.lastname@example.org